graphitemaster/neothyne/docs/STYLE.md

 # Memory
 The use of new and delete is discouraged except in the context of unique_ptr.

-When implementing container types it's encouraged you utilize raw memory allocation mechanisms like malloc/realloc/free and use placement new to initialize objects.
+When implementing container types, it's encouraged you utilize raw memory allocation mechanisms like malloc/realloc/free and use placement new to initialize objects.
 The reason for this is new/delete leave very little room for optimization and have an unintended overhead.
-Things like vector<T> can be made much more efficient if it utilizes realloc to resize the memory in favor of throwing away it's internal memory every time a resize is needed.
-To correctly do this the use of is_pod<T> is required.
+Things like vector<T> can be made much more efficient if it utilizes realloc to resize the memory in favor of throwing away its internal memory every time a resize is needed.
+To correctly do this, the use of is_pod<T> is required.

-Use unique_ptr<T> when ever possible over T*.
+Use unique_ptr<T> whenever possible over T*.

-When not implementing container types and raw memory is needed use vector<unsigned char>.
+When not implementing container types and raw memory is needed, use vector<unsigned char>.

 # Exceptions